Student Poetry Contests

 NOTE: Donations to the scholarship fund are gratefully accepted.
 Checks can be made out to the SDSU Research Foundation and mailed to SDSU Research Foundation, 9245 Sky Park Court, Suite 128, San Diego CA 92123.
 Please note in the memo portion of the check that the donation is for the Border Voices / LoVerne Wilson Brown Memorial Fund.

 How Student Poems Are Submitted for Possible Awards & Publication

 If you are interested in supplementary activities that require additional fees – activities that might include Poet-Teacher in-services, assemblies and special projects such as the making of a classroom anthology — then it is best to inquire before the actual workshop sessions.
 Or, you may make arrangements with the Poet-Teacher during the workshop or soon after it has ended.
 The Poet-Teacher who comes to your class will have additional details about the poetry contests, including entry deadlines.
-The deadline is usually during the month of December and the anthology is published the following Spring.
+The deadline is at the end of the year or the first of the following year and the anthology is published the Spring.
 The publication release forms should be signed by the student’s parent or guardian and turned in to the Poet-Teacher soon after the workshop has ended.
 (Often students move to another classroom or graduate to another school.)
 The parent/guardian signature on these forms is consent for the student’s poem to be published, but there is no guarantee publication.
 That is up to the panel of judges.